Marco Dulca

-Marco Alexandru Dulca (born 11 May 1999) is a Romanian professional footballer who plays as a midfielder for Liga I club Chindia Târgoviște.
+Marco Alexandru Dulca (born 11 May 1999) is a Romanian professional footballer who plays as a midfielder for Liga I club Petrolul Ploiești.

 Club career

+Early career / Viitorul Constanța

-Dulca started practising football with Universitatea Cluj at age five, and remained at the club for more than a decade before joining the academy of Swansea City in 2015.
+Dulca started practising football with Universitatea Cluj at the age of five, and remained at the club for more than a decade before joining the academy of Swansea City in 2015.

 He returned to Romania four years later by signing for Viitorul Constanța, where he recorded his senior debut in a 3–2 Liga I victory over Hermannstadt on 28 July 2019.

+Chindia Târgoviște

 On 30 August 2020, Dulca was loaned out to fellow league team Chindia Târgoviște.
 He scored his first career goal in a 2–2 home draw with Argeș Pitești on 19 December, and totalled 33 matches in all competitions during the 2020–21 season.

 During the summer of 2021, Dulca joined Chindia Târgoviște on a permanent basis as part of a swap deal.

+FCSB

 On 5 August 2022, FCSB officially announced the signing of Dulca after diverting him from his way to 1899 Hoffenheim and meeting his €200,000 release clause.
 He made his debut the following day in a 1–1 league draw at Mioveni.

+Celje

+On 14 September 2023, Dulca moved abroad for the first time in his senior career and signed with Slovenian PrvaLiga outfit Celje on a contract until 2026.